Visas & Legal

 China's government sets strict minimum requirements for foreign teachers applying for Z-visa sponsorship:

-• Bachelor's degree (in any subject) — this is non-negotiable.
-No degree, no Z-visa.Your degree must be apostilled →
+• Bachelor's degree (in any subject).
+This is non-negotiable: no degree, no Z-visa.Your degree must be apostilled →

-• Non-criminal record certificate — issued by your national authority, dated within the last 6 months, and apostilled.
+• Non-criminal record certificate, issued by your national authority, dated within the last 6 months, and apostilled.

-• Health certificate — some employers and regions require a medical examination.
+• Health certificate.
+Some employers and regions require a medical examination.

-• 2+ years of teaching experience — required for some visa categories.
+• 2+ years of teaching experience, required for some visa categories.
 New teachers can still qualify, but opportunities are more limited.

 Z-visa sponsorship on job listings